Azure/autorest/docs/troubleshooting.md

   Error: Plugin modelerfour reported failure.
 ```

-If you're error does not look like this, refer to the docs in our language generators:
+If your error does not look like this, refer to the docs in our language generators:

 - [Python][python_generation]
 - [C#][csharp_generation]